Energy-MAC/TSG-P2P-Pricing/README.md

 ## Run Simulation Cases

 To run the simulations in MATLAB presented in the paper in Section IV, the user should first clone the repository to its local computer.
-Afterward, run the file `init.m` to properly set-up the path in MATLAB.
+Afterwards, run the file `init.m` to properly set-up the path in MATLAB.

 ### A) Effect of parameters γ and δ₀ on convergence.